newaetech/CW305-Arm-DesignStart/README.md

 - 1: the input clock is the HS2 pin (e.g. clkgen from ChipWhisperer)
 The `Setup_DesignStart.ipynb` notebook expects J16 to be set to 0.

-The K16 DIP-switch enables the clock wizard:
-- 0: Use the raw input clock (useful for clock glitching)
-- 1: Use the clock from the clocking wizard

 Refer to the [CW305 documentation](https://www.newae.com/products/NAE-CW305)
 for more information on the features and capabilities of the CW305 board.

 ## Clock glitching

 The DesignStart reference design included a PLL to clean up the input clock;
 we removed this when we modified the `Clocks_and_Resets` block in Vivado, because it's been moved to the top-level `CW305_designstart_top.v` Verilog